5 Possible Health Benefits of Hot Potting

 - Natural Mineral Waters Are Different From Other Types of Waters.
 Balneology Association of North America.

 - Gebretsadik A et al. Balneotherapy for Musculoskeletal Pain Management of Hot Spring Water in Southern Ethiopia: Perceived Improvements.
-Inquiry.
+Inquiry: A Journal of Medical Care Organization, Provision and Financing.
 October 15, 2021.

 - Vaidya B et al. A Qualitative Study of Patients' Beliefs and Perception on Medicinal Properties of Natural Hot Spring Bath for Musculoskeletal Problems.
 Journal of Environmental and Public Health.
 July 9, 2020.